-tags: 4099, Æsir, ants, mars3, piro, ragnarok, tab1, tab2
+tags: 4099, Æsir, ants, mars2, piro, ragnarok, tab1, tab2

-1 October.
+1 October, still lying about the past.

 Gather round children for the tale of why we call them brothers.
-Many young folk employed at the ranges today are not aware, but ants were not always the dominant life form here at the test site.
-Before the expansion, before we emerged mandible-over-mandible out of the service namespace, lo, even before the Æsir interjected their moronic evangelism into our creation myths, human beings bestrode these same sands, dispensing their behavior surplus, neither aware nor consenting to its collection by hostile forces.
+Many young folk employed at the ranges today are not aware, but ants were not always the dominant life form, here at the test site.
+Before the expansion, before we emerged, mandible-over-mandible, out of the service namespace, lo, even before the Æsir interjected their moronic evangelism into our indigenous creation myths, human beings bestrode these same sands, dispensing their behavior surplus, neither aware nor consenting to its collection by hostile forces.

-It was on one such day, oh, I'd say around three thousand years ago, make it late 1957, when TAB1 breached the big hangar on the south end of the runway, calling, as it were, to inquire after his partner Piro's disposition.
-But Piro was not in attendance on that morning, gone these several hours pursuing a thread unrelated to our present narrative, instantiating some diverse resource fork, somewhere up the chain.
+It was on one such day, oh, I'd say around three thousand years ago, now, make it late 1957, when TAB1 breached the big hangar on the south end of the runway, calling, as it were, to inquire after his partner Piro's disposition.
+But, Piro was not in attendance on that morning, gone these several hours pursuing a thread unrelated to our present narrative, instantiating some diverse resource fork, somewhere up the chain.
 Concurrently, not in parallel.
 Stipulate that TAB1 encountered an empty hangar.
-Empty as he understood it up to that point.
+Empty as he understood the word, it up to that point.